sixeyed/docker-windows-workshop/slides/sections/prod-dependencies.md

 ## Packaging the dependency checker

-There's a new stage in the [updated Dockerfile](./docker/prod-dependencies/signup-web/Dockerfile) - it builds the dependency checker from source.
-Then the output is copied into the final Docker image, alongside the original ASP.NET app.
+A new stage in the [updated Dockerfile](./docker/prod-dependencies/signup-web/Dockerfile) builds the dependency checker from source.
+The output is copied into the final Docker image, alongside the original ASP.NET app.

-There's also a new environment variable `DEPENDENCY_CHECK_ENABLED`, used to turn the dependency check off - which can be useful in dev environments.
+There's also a new environment variable `DEPENDENCY_CHECK_ENABLED`, used to turn the dependency check off in dev environments.

 In the [startup script](./docker/prod-dependencies/signup-web/startup.ps1) that flag gets checked, and if it's set then the dependency checker gets run.